TV adaptation of Ebola best-seller 'The Hot Zone' in the works

-LOS ANGELES, Oct 17 (Reuters) - Fox’s television studio has been developing an adaptation of the best-selling 1994 Ebola chronicle “The Hot Zone” for more than a year, the Twenty-First Century Fox Inc-owned company said on Friday.
+LOS ANGELES (Reuters) - Fox’s television studio has been developing an adaptation of the best-selling 1994 Ebola chronicle “The Hot Zone” for more than a year, the Twenty-First Century Fox Inc-owned company said on Friday.

 “It’s a strange and upsetting coincidence that we all happen to be experiencing this current scare, and we’re of course extremely sensitive about it,” Executive Producer Lynda Obst, who is developing the project with Fox TV Studios and “Alien” director Ridley Scott’s Scott Free Productions, said in a statement.